ADHD Coaching

 many people with ADHD are high achievers, perfectionists, and skilled at holding it all together (though often at a high personal cost).

-Even for those who usually “hold it together,” certain life stages can intensify ADHD challenges.
-Women and parents often juggle multiple responsibilities, and balancing them all can feel exhausting.
+Even for women who usually “hold it together,” certain life stages can intensify ADHD challenges.

 Some examples include: